thomasp85/data_imaginist/content/about/_index.md

 amazing R related content.

-If you use some of the tools I develop and want to ensure that I can continue doing what I do, you can support my through [Patreon](https://patreon.com/thomasp85) or by donating directly [through Paypal](https://paypal.me/thomasp85) — Any amount is appreciated.
+If you use some of the tools I develop and want to ensure that I can continue doing what I do, you can support me through [Patreon](https://patreon.com/thomasp85) or by donating directly [through Paypal](https://paypal.me/thomasp85) — Any amount is appreciated.